aviatesk/JET.jl/docs/src/jetanalysis.md

-This way JET can also analyze _just a normal_ Julia program and smartly detect possible errors statically, without requiring any additional setups like scattering type annotations just for the sake of analysis but preserving original polymorphism and composability of the program, as much effectively as the Julia compiler can optimize your Julia program.
+This way JET can also analyze _just a normal_ Julia program and smartly detect possible errors statically, without requiring any additional setups like scattering type annotations just for the sake of analysis but preserving original polymorphism and composability of the program, as effectively as the Julia compiler can optimize your Julia program.

 ## [Quick Start](@id jetanalysis-quick-start)

-First you need to install JET: JET is an ordinary Julia package, so you can install it via Julia's built-in package manager and use it as like other packages.
+First, you need to install JET: JET is an ordinary Julia package, so you can install it via Julia's built-in package manager and use it as like other packages.
 ```@repl quickstart
 ; # ] add JET # install JET via the built-in package manager